Layers of the Earth Facts

 Let’s explore some facts about the layers of the earth!
-Then, why not take a look at our question sheet in the activity section at the end to test what you have learned.
+Then, why not take a look at the activities to support your learning in the section at the end to test what you have learned?

 The inner core is said to spin at a different speed to the rest of the planet causing the Earth’s magnetic field.